-We consider this dimensionality reduction problem where we assume that the vector ${\bf X}$ where is heavy-tailed and, more specifically, superstatistical of the form ${\bf X} = A^{\frac{1}{2}} {\bf G}$.
+We consider this dimensionality reduction problem where we assume that the vector ${\bf X}$ is heavy-tailed and, more specifically, superstatistical of the form ${\bf X} = A^{\frac{1}{2}} {\bf G}$.

-Naturally, minimizing the cost function given by equation~\eqref{eq:l2pca} renders the problem ill-defined due to the potential non-existence of the covariance matrix of ${\bf X}$.
-Instead, in this work, we propose an alternative logarithmic average cost function defined as:
+Naturally, minimizing the cost function given by equation~\eqref{eq:l2pca} is non-sensible due to the potential non-existence of the covariance matrix of ${\bf X}$.
+Instead, in this work, we propose an alternative logarithmic average loss function defined as: